OnroerendErfgoed/atramhasis/paper/paper.md

 Internal and external systems use the webservices provided by Atramhasis to consult or download vocabularies.
 Concept uris are used in indexing data in systems such as the [Inventory of Immovable Cultural Heritage](https://inventaris.onroerenderfgoed.be).
-This allows users to search those external systems using the provided thesauri \autoref{searchingairfields}.
+This allows users to search those external systems using the provided thesauri \autoref{fig:searchingairfields}.
 For a typical end-user the thesauri are presented as dropdown lists or specialised widgets that allow navigating the thesaurus from the top concepts along branches to the leafs.
 For most internal operations with the thesaurus, JSON REST services are used because